 Straker Human Translation Integration

-Our $1 million Integration Fund has resulted in all kinds of amazing integrations, including this “human translation plugin” from Straker.
+We’ve partnered with developers on all kinds of amazing integrations, including this "human translation plugin" from Straker.
 They’re a company that uses a very unique combination of machine and human power to translate content very efficiently.
 Their integration with MailChimp allows you to sync over your campaigns, have them translated to multiple languages (up to 100 languages and dialects), then saved back into your MailChimp account.
 In case you missed the news, here’s the press release.
 My meeting with the guy from Straker was one of my most memorable.
 He’s spent a ton of time in both Australia and Ireland, and had developed a very unique accent to prove it.
 It’s a great integration, especially for larger companies looking to consolidate all their translation efforts (websites, email, everything) into one vendor.

 2011: Time To Get A Little More Serious